MicrosoftDocs/sdk-api/sdk-api-src/content/tssbx/nf-tssbx-iwtssbplugin-wtssbx_getuserexternalsession.md

 A pointer to the internal IP address of the RD Session Host server that first accepted the connection.

-### -param pSessionId
+### -param pSessionId [out]

-TBD
+A pointer to the session ID of the session to which the plug-in is redirecting the incoming connection.

 ### -param pMachineConnectInfo [out]

 A pointer to a <a href="https://msdn.microsoft.com/805e606b-6f30-4f49-af04-b7f298c4fadf">WTSSBX_MACHINE_CONNECT_INFO</a> structure that contains information about the computer to which the plug-in  is directing the incoming connection.

-#### - pSessionID [out]

-A pointer to the session ID of the session to which the plug-in is redirecting the incoming connection.

 ## -returns